tcp_bind(Socket, localhost:8080)

 Wikipedia

-for details.setsockopt()
+for details.setsockopt() with the

 corresponding arguments.swipl-win.exe